The Internet of Things in Transport and Logistics - Does It Make Sense at All?

-In a recent joint study by GT Nexus and Campegini, published in Business Insider, about 70% of merchants with their own logistics have already started using new technology to improve decision-making and improve productivity for maximum value.
-With the development of other technologies such as GPS positioning, machine learning, artificial intelligence, blockchain and other automation, IoT application development is expected to definitively reform logistics and supply chain.
+In a recent joint study by GT Nexus and Campegini, published in Business Insider, about 70% of merchants with their logistics have already started using new technology to improve decision-making and productivity for maximum value.
+With the development of other technologies such as GPS positioning, machine learning, artificial intelligence, blockchain and other automation, IoT application development is expected to reform logistics and supply chain definitively.

 What is IoT, and why does it matter?

-IoT application development depends on other technologies such as extensive data management, AI, cloud computing, RFID, intelligent analytics.
-It can be said to be a bridge between operational and information technology, as it allows you to analyse unstructured data from the real world to understand which ones are critical to improving efficiency and productivity.
+IoT application development depends on other technologies such as extensive data management, AI, cloud computing, RFID, and intelligent analytics.
+It can be a bridge between operational and information technology.
+It allows you to analyze unstructured data from the real world to understand which ones are critical to improving efficiency and productivity.

 IoT benefits for logistics and supply chain management

 Most people believe that the IoT is a potential threat to their work; it is not true.
-While this technology will reduce the workforce required to complete a specific task, it should be seen as a tool to ensure smooth flow of operations and reduce resource underutilisation to maximise profits.
+While this technology will reduce the workforce required to complete a specific task, it should be seen as a tool to ensure a smooth flow of operations and reduce resource underutilization to maximize profits.
 The new concept will help a modern logistics company in the following areas:

 - Reducing security issues such as counterfeiting and theft.

 - Accurate real-time visibility and event response.

 - Analysis of real data for correct decision-making.

 - Reduce manual processing to improve accuracy and reduce time.